 Think about the free data Facebook users offer up knowingly (or unknowingly).
-Things like age, locations visited, likes, interests, job titles, etc. The list goes on and on.
+Things like age, locations visited, page likes, interests, job titles, etc. The list goes on and on.
 Scary isn't it?

 This all comes in handy for digital marketers and market research companies.

-Need to target specific job titles or roles in Central New York?
+- Need to target specific job titles or roles in Central New York?
 Not a problem either.

-Facebook gives you the ability to pinpoint your audience for your survey.
+💡 The Key Takeaway: The social media platform gives you the ability to pinpoint your audience for your survey.
 Or in some cases pinpoint many of your audiences using separate messaging for each.